Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 ### Talk in Pilrose Pass

 G "This is Pilrose Pass."<br>
-T "Look up ahead!
+EG "Look up ahead!
 The Charokee patrols are everywhere!"<br>
 G "They are truly on a warpath now.
-We have to fight our way trough."<br>
+We have to fight our way through."<br>
-T "Oh no..."<br>
+EG "Oh no..."<br>
 G "Time to grit your teeth.
 Push forward, as fast as you can.
 The more time we waste, the more patrols we have to defeat.
 Move it!"

 ### Outside Pilrose Pass

 G "...I think we've made it."<br>
-T "We're out!
+EG "We're out!
 We're saved!"<br>
 G "That couldn't have been much closer."<br>
 G "We still have to make it to Silverton.
 It should be somewhere up ahead.
 Follow any road north we find, and we should get there eventually."